Rob Turner

-Robert Wayne Turner II (born August 20, 1984) is an American former professional football offensive lineman who played in the National Football League (NFL) from 2007 to 2014.
-He was signed by the New York Jets as an undrafted free agent in 2007 and later played for the St. Louis Rams, Tennessee Titans and Chicago Bears.
+Robert Wayne Turner II (born August 20, 1984) is an American former professional football player who was an offensive lineman in the National Football League (NFL) from 2007 to 2014.
+He played college football for the New Mexico Lobos and was signed by the New York Jets as an undrafted free agent in 2007.
+He later played for the St. Louis Rams, Tennessee Titans and Chicago Bears.

 Early life and college

 Turner was born in Texas and starred for Texas football powerhouse Lake Travis High School, before their rise to greatness; graduating in 2003.

-In his four years of college, Turner started 45 games for the New Mexico Lobos as a right guard and right tackle.
+In his four years of college at the University of New Mexico, Turner started 45 games for the Lobos as a right guard and right tackle.
 A wrist injury plagued him during his final two years which caused teams to shy away from drafting him.

 Professional career

 New York Jets

 Turner was signed by the New York Jets as an undrafted free agent out of New Mexico on May 16, 2007.
 Turner was waived during the final roster cuts on September 1, 2007 before signing on to the team's practice squad on September 3.
 Turner was promoted to the active roster on December 19, 2007.
 Turner made his professional debut against the Tennessee Titans on December 23, 2007.
 Turner was well known for his versatility and was utilized on offense, defense and special teams with the Jets.

 Turner was placed on the injured reserve list on September 27, 2011 after suffering a broken ankle in the preseason.